Rolex CEO Speaks On Retail, AI, and CPO

 Dufour also touched on generational shifts.
 The younger buyers Rolex is thinking about grew up online.
 They research online, watch videos, and deliberate long before they walk into a store.
 At the same time, they are drawn to mechanical things that sit outside that digital environment.
 That contrast could be part of the appeal, says Dufour.

-This panel belongs in the same category.
-Dufour knew this wasn’t just a room conversation.
-It was a piece of content that would live on YouTube, be clipped on social, and be quoted in articles like this one.
+To me, this very panel belongs in the same category.
+Dufour and Rolex wanted to heard, not just at Dubai Watch Week, but as a piece of content that would live on YouTube, be clipped on social media, and be quoted in articles like this one.

 Why this panel is worth your time